 Staying here now is a first class treat.
-It’s produced like a boutique hotel and nothing is missed out.
-It’s hard to describe arriving here without using too many superlatives, but everyone, without exception, is absolutely delighted.
-Romantics will love the broad views; passing yachts, local fishermen, migrating birds as well as the wild ponies, donkeys and cattle who roam the National Park.
+The house is produced like a boutique hotel.
+Nothing is missed out.
+It’s hard to describe arriving here without using too many superlatives but everyone, without exception, is absolutely delighted.
+Romantics will love the broad views; passing yachts, local fishermen, migrating birds as well as the wild ponies, donkeys and cattle who roam the National Park and beach.

 Pitts Deep really is a place to unwind, to explore and to reconnect with a slower life beside the sea.

 Special mention must be made of the migratory birds here who enjoy the mosaic of habitats here.
 Read more about the Solent birds here.

 The Beach house has been given a new lease of life by its new local owners.
 Many original features have been maintained, 1930s parquet flooring has a silvery wash, old wooden floors and walls are painted white.
 An eclectic mix of art adorns the walls, funky pottery nestles alongside a happy and calming blend of antique and modern furniture.
 Vintage East Coast American rugs, reindeer and sheep skins add warmth and texture to the floors.
 The old dining room and kitchen have been opened up to make one big space, equipped with all you need for modern living.

 The kitchen and dining room is open plan and very efficiently laid out.
 The white marble topped work-space has a window looking straight out to sea and there is masses of cooking equipment for family meals, including good quality condiments.
 The kitchen table seats 6 comfortably.
 (It’s 181cm length x 83cm wide).

 In the sitting room you’ll find big squidgy sofas, heaps of cushions, books, games, a television, warm rugs, good lighting and a wood burning stove.